aurabx/runbeam-cli/docs/commands.md

 - `-p, --port <PORT>`: Port of the instance [default: 8081]
 - `-l, --label <LABEL>`: Internal label; defaults to "ip:port" if not provided
 - `-x, --path-prefix <PATH_PREFIX>`: Path prefix for the management API [default: admin]
+- `-k, --key <KEY>`: **Deprecated** base64-encoded encryption key.
+Encryption keys are now managed automatically by the SDK and this option is ignored.

 Examples:
 ```sh